 The data covers our paper and board mills discharging water produced through the process directly to water bodies.
 Mills that have their process water treated externally are not included.
-Of our eligible asset base. only paper and board production is taken into account as this contributes to 95% of all organic discharges and 98% of total water intake.
+Of our eligible asset base, only paper and board production is taken into account as this contributes to 95% of all organic discharges and 98% of total water intake

-Fossil-Fuel Based CO, Emissions:
+Fossil-Fuel Based CO Emissions:

 All CO2 emissions from our paper and board mills relate to the production of paper and board.
-Of our eligible asset base, only paper and board production is taken into account in our Group targets, given its fossil CO2 emissions are 80% of Group fossil CO2 emissions.
-Our reporting covers our operations from gate-togate.
+Of our eligible asset base, only paper and board production is taken into account in our Group targets, given its fossil CO. emissions are 80% compared with our converting operations and its subsequent contribution to fossil-fuel CO2 emissions.
+Our reporting covers our operations from gate-to-gate.